Heath on fire

 The question this also throws up is – where do the Glen play Fraser Heath.
 They need him in the middle, they need him in defence and he usually scores when he’s up front.
 Pity he wasn’t a twin.

+out of the forward line and into half back.
 Paul Mackintosh who had come along at very short notice went into goals and for this period in the game kept Glen in it in it with some fine saves.
 Glen then went one nil up through a good strong piece of play and a fine strike from Calum Miller.

 The defence line up of Stuart Reid, James Hurwood, Euan Lloyd and Duncan Fraser were outstanding throughout with both Hurwood and Lloyd showing great attitude when asked to drop back into defence.